 How can we practice gratitude?

 Practicing gratitude is such a simple act, yet it can be so powerful.
-Here, I’m giving you a few tips on how to incorporate gratitude in your daily life.
+Here, I’m giving you a few tips on how to incorporate gratitude into your daily life.

 1. Focus on the present

 The past and the future can be major sources of anxiety for any of us.
 Negative energy brought by regret, failure, fear, or worry can make us feel like there’s nothing good in our lives.